opulo-inc/docs/docs/feeders/1-overview/feeder-overview.md

 ## Next steps

-Before using the feeders, you'll [install the slot harness](../2-install-harness/index.md).
+Before using the feeders, you'll [install the slot harness](/feeders/2-install-harness/).
+If your machine already has slots installed, you can jump ahead to [mounting feeders](/feeders/4-mounting/mounting/).